enr24/Data-Science-Academic-Projects/Statistical Modeling Labs and Projects/Readme.md

 # Project 1
 Worked with data on student grades in a math class and wanted to see what were the biggest contributing factors to the students sucess/lack of sucess.
 Worked with Linear Models
 # Project 2
+Worked with data to see what contributing factors influced customer satisfaction for.
+Worked with Linear efect and backwards model.
 # Project 3
+Worked with data on a drug trial and its effects on memory priming (the idea that exposure to one stimulus may influence a response to a subsequent stimulus, without conscious guidance or intention).
+Used Linear Model, Poisson Regressions, and Mixed-Effects model to determine which variables played a major role in sucessful priming.